lovac42/anki/difference.md

 a note which has no more card.
 This allow to lose the content of the note, and let you correct the note instead to generate cards.

+## Merge decks (443286122)
+If you move/rename a deck and that it conflicts with an already existing deck, Anki will ask whether you want to merge decks.